ArnavSharma2007/GoalPulse/walkthrough.md

-# V2 "Aurora" UI Overhaul & Platform Run-through

-I have successfully overhauled the UI for the second time!
-The application now features the **Aurora** theme: a stunning, deep-space background with CSS-animated gradients mimicking the Northern Lights.
-I've completely redesigned the "Add Goal" form to fix contrast and improve UX, removed all AI-generated-looking emojis in favor of sleek `lucide-react` icons, and injected `framer-motion` spring animations everywhere.

 ## Platform Features Run-through

 GoalPulse is a next-generation performance management platform with three primary user personas: Employee, Manager, and Admin.
 Here is what each role can accomplish.